struckm/angular/Decorators.md

   }
 }
 ```
-If we ran this code now, we’d only get 'Hey!' outputted to the console.
+If we ran this code now, we’d only get `'Hey!'` outputted to the console.
 That’s because our decorator hasn’t returned a function for the class to be given to.
-The output of @Console('Hey!') is void.
+The output of `@Console('Hey!')` is `void`.

-We would need to adapt our Console decorator to return a function closure for the class to be given to.
-That way we can both receive a value from the decorator (in our case, the string Hey!) and also the class that it’s applied to:
+We would need to adapt our `Console` decorator to return a function closure for the class to be given to.
+That way we can both receive a value from the decorator (in our case, the string `Hey!`) and also the class that it’s applied to:
 ```js
 function Console(message) {
   // access the "metadata" message